apache/tvm/docs/langref/relay_expr.rst

 Closures
 ~~~~~~~~

-Function expressions evaluate to a closure.
+A function expression evaluates to a closure.
 Closures
 are values that are represented as a pair of a local environment
 (storing the values for all variables defined outside the scope
 of the function's body) and the function itself.